marcosrego-web/mr-utils/readme.txt

 = 0.1.1 =
 * Improved offcanvas options to not rely on javascript.
+* Change animation orientation (for the options Slide, Scale and Zoom) when using pagination arrows.
 * Fixed: Missing overlay class when not using offcanvas.
 * Fixed: SlideOut animation orientation.